 - academic performance and interviews.

 GRE subject tests are not required.
 Students for whom English is a second language must submit scores on the Test of English as a Foreign Language (TOEFL).
 Our recruitment event, including interviews, usually occurs in early February.
-All expenses for the recruitment process (travel, housing, food) are paid by the graduate program.
+Due to the global COVID-19 pandemic, we will hold our recruitment virtually.

 The Graduate School offers incoming doctoral students five years of guaranteed financial support, including a stipend, tuition remission, a health-services fee and a health-insurance subsidy.
 The annual stipend for the 2019-2020 academic year is $35,035.
 Students who are accepted to the program will be offered a University fellowship for their first year and a half at Brown.
 Subsequent years may be funded by teaching assistantships, research assistantships or grants from outside sources.
 No support is provided for students at the master’s level.
 Visit the Brown Graduate School website for more information about financial support.